This page contains information about how the Foundation Subjects are taught at

 All children at Holy Trinity participate in an average of two hours physical education per week.
 The curriculum is divided into the different areas of gymnastics, athletics, invasion games, net and wall games, striking and fielding games, fundamentals, swimming and dance.

-All KS2 children at Holy Trinity have a weekly French lesson and we aim that the children should become engaged with both French language and culture in a fun way through lively games, activities and songs.
+All children in Key Stage 2 at Holy Trinity have a weekly French lesson and we aim that the children should become engaged with both French language and culture in a fun way through lively games, activities and songs.

 The language elements is introduced initially through listening and speaking, before moving on to the written word.
 Topics include: greetings, colours, pets, the weather and food.
 Starting off with basic words and phrases in lower Key Stage 2, the children can become confident in expressing their own opinions as well as being able to, in the upper years, read and write simple sentences and paragraphs in French.

-At Holy Trinity C of E Primary School, music is valued as a powerful and unique form of communication that may influence the way pupils think, feel and act.
+At Holy Trinity Church of England Primary School, music is valued as a powerful and unique form of communication that may influence the way pupils think, feel and act.
 As a vehicle for personal expression, it promotes emotional development, encourages creativity and thereby makes a valuable contribution to the wider curriculum.
 It builds self respect and supports developing self control and positive social attitudes.

 Art and Design